Statistical analysis of Memprof-limits

 Accuracy of limit

 A good lower bound for N is estimated for various values of k, and the error (l-N)/N is given below for t = 10^{-9}, t = 4\cdot10^{-15}, and t = 10^{-50}.
-(10^{-9} is the probability to win the lottery, 10^{-50} is considered implausible by physicists' standards.)
+(10^{-9} is the probability of winning the lottery, 10^{-50} is considered implausible by physicists' standards.)

 Graph entitled 'Accuracy of limit for a target safe allocation'—if the graph is missing it